LaunchAcademy/dyson_sphere/README.md

 #### When I try to visit `localhost:3000/styleguide`, I get an error: `undefined local variable or method `'root_path'`

 Restart your server and visit the page again.
 Not sure why this works, but it's fixed the problem so far!

+#### I'm getting the error `Invalid CSS after "...ules: $modules ": expected "}", was "!global;"`

+This is a problem when using certain versions of Sass in your parent app (`4.0.3` has caused this problem for me before).
+Update your Sass gem to a more recent version (on your parent app) and the problem should go away. ([Relevant Github issue](https://github.com/zurb/foundation/issues/5811))